Here’s What Every Beginning Beekeeper Needs to Know

-Follow this newbie's journey to learn how to get your own backyard abuzz.
+Interested in becoming a beginning beekeeper?
+Follow along on a new beekeeper's journey and learn how to get your own backyard abuzz.

 Last spring, my daughter told a beekeeper about my failure to launch, and the next thing I knew, two enthusiastic beekeepers, Cesar Cerna and Carol Kremer, were buzzing around my yard, ready to get my hive off the ground.
 Beekeepers for seven years, they learned by attending beekeeping workshops.
 Now they pay it forward and mentor newbies like me.